-A product’s end design greatly depends on five major elements during the deep draw stamping process, as these areas impact the end design.
-With no certain order, these elements include draw ratio, part geometry, stress distribution, material thickness, and material type.
+A product’s end design dramatically depends on five major elements during the deep draw stamping process, as these areas impact the end design.
+With no specific order, these elements include draw ratio, part geometry, stress distribution, material thickness, and material type.

 Determination of Effectiveness